 We offer intensive outpatient treatment, partial hospitalization and a more traditional outpatient rehab.
 This allows our clients to begin recovering at the level they need.
 It also gives them the opportunity to “step-down” once they finish a program.
 For instance, many people will begin with an IOP, and then transition into outpatient rehab.

 Richland residents may find that they need to find a rehab that is closer to where they live.
-We have two facilities in Washington that offer outpatient care.
-Our program, Northpoint the Evergreen, has two locations in Seattle and in Bellevue.
+We have one facility in Washington that offers outpatient care.
+Our program, Northpoint Seattle, has one location in Seattle.
 Their services are very similar to ours, and they strive to provide their patients with the very best in treatment options.

-Ashwood is an outpatient addiction rehab facility with locations in Boise and Nampa, Idaho.
+Ashwood is an outpatient addiction rehab facility located in Boise, Idaho.
 Our programs incorporate many different recovery techniques.
 We hope to tailor these techniques to the unique needs and recovery of each patient.
 Possible techniques include 12-step principles, group therapy, trauma resolution, cognitive behavioral therapy, motivational interviewing, dialectical behavioral therapy, EMDR, individual counseling, family counseling, and evidence based modalities.

 “Ashwood Recovery has been more than a blessing to me.
 I thought I could conquer my 20 yr alcohol addiction all by myself, and did for 2 yrs.
 Until I relapsed.....
 Ashwood has saved my life.
 Besides genuinely be amazing, the staff has and still does continue to encourage me to be the best person I can be.
 I have never been happier in my life as I am today!!
 THANK YOU ASHWOOD RECOVERY FOR MAKING ME BELIEVE I AM TRULY WORTH IT!!!”